 Transitioning to High School

-The transition for your child from Primary to Secondary is exciting.
+Becoming a High School student can be an exciting and yet daunting experience, whether you are new to Carmel or whether you are graduating from our Primary School and coming 'across the oval' to become a Carmel High School student.
 This process will require a level of adjustment as you settle into new environments, new ways of learning and new routines.
 Rest assured there are many people on hand to help!
+We have a range of programs available for students and families who are looking at High School options.

 To assist with the transition process, making it as smooth as possible for you and your child, and to answer some common questions we have compiled some Q&As for your perusal.

-We welcome parent and student questions at any time and if something is now address by our FAQs, please email us.
+We welcome parent and student questions at any time and if something is not address by our FAQs, please email us.

 Tefillah starts at 8:00am sharp, you need to be dropped off at approximately 7:45am each morning.